 When you are paralysed with fear, confusion or stress, you are similarly operating from a more primal resource of subconscious response.
-Also, if you are so bereaved and grief stricken that you can only sit feeling totally deprived and numb, you are also in a 'subconscious' mode.
+Also, if you are so bereaved and grief stricken that you can only sit feeling totally deprived and numb, you are also 'subconscious'.

-In such states, things you hear, that are said to you, implied, anything you read, or any idea that spontaneously pops into mind will be like a hypnotic suggestion having direct access to your subconscious.
+In such states, anything you hear, said to you, implied, anything you read, or any idea that spontaneously pops into mind will be like a hypnotic suggestion going straight to your subconscious.